Hayespace/Milestone2/README.md

 - Understand the purpose of the site upon loading.
 - Play each individual sound using either a mouse, touch pad or computer keyboard.
 - Access two drum libraries, a piano keybard and audio recorder.
-- Hear the sounds clearly and without
+- Hear the sounds clearly and without any latency
 - Record and playback live audio from the devices microphone.
 - The keys and button animations should respond to each click or key stroke.
 - Plug the output into an external speaker for live performance.